pntalari/Assessment2Sunday/README.md

 Please read the READMEs for each section.
 They are listed below.
 I know I'm kinda garbage with writing md files so they are not as pretty as Leon's but hopefully they do the trick.

+The recommended order to do (or from what I believe to be the order that is least challenging to most difficult) is:
+* BasicStrings
+* ArrayLists
+* MapPractice
+* Dan's Dilemma